owntracks/booklet/docs/features/android.md

 * App standby or battery optimization may interfere with OwnTracks due to broken implementation on some devices.
 It is recommended to disable the Android battery optimization feature for OwnTracks in Settings > Battery > Battery Optimization.
 * Outgoing messages will only be sent in batched intervals.
 Location updates or event messages may be delayed.
 * Incoming messages such as events might be delayed.
 * When using MQTT, the broker connection is not maintained permanently.
-A reconnect will be attempted every 15 minutes or when a message is sent.
+A reconnect will be attempted regularly or when a message is sent.
 Changing the keepalive interval does not change this behavior.
 If the connection is established without the clean session flag, missed messages will be received once connected.
 * The app cannot attempt to connect if the network connection changes because it is not possible to receive the network change event.
 * Beacons are no long supported in OwnTracks for Android

-## Restrictions on Huawei Phones
-Huawei Phones will stop apps in the background.
-OwnTracks needs to be whitelisted as a protected app in order to run in the background.
+## Vendor background restrictions
+Certain vendors have their own restrictions for apps running in the background.
+On these devices, Owntracks might be killed even though it behaves according to the official Android background execution limits.

+A list of vendors known to interfer with background apps and a number of workarounds can be found at (Don’t kill my app!)[https://dontkillmyapp.com/].

 ## Google Play Services
 Google Play Services are required to use OwnTracks.
 There are no plans to remove the dependency.